 What is the ARSaP scheme?

 The At-Risk Scholars and Professionals (ARSaP) scheme is a separate application route for membership to the UK Young Academy.
-It aims to support academics and professionals from marginalised and underrepresented communities to apply for membership at the UK Young Academy, provide skills development, and amplify their voices for positive change.
+It aims to support academics and professionals from marginalised and underrepresented communities to apply for membership at the UK Young Academy.
+It also provides skills development and amplifies their voices for positive change.

-In the first instance, and run in collaboration with the Council for At-Risk Academics (Cara), the ARSaP scheme is currently open to academics who are part of as part of the Cara Fellowship Programme or Alumni network.
-Future plans include engaging with new project partners to expand the initiative to support at-risk individuals across various sectors beyond academia.
+ARSaP is run in collaboration with the Council for At-Risk Academics (Cara).
+It is currently open to academics in the Cara Fellowship Programme or Alumni network.
+In the future, we plan to work with new partners to expand support for at-risk individuals across different sectors beyond academia.

-This initiative is part of a global programme successfully implemented by other Young Academies around the world, and is part of a wider member-led project at the UK Young Academy.
-See our project pages for more information about the wider ARSaP project.
+This initiative is part of a global programme successfully implemented by other Young Academies around the world.
+It is also part of a wider member-led project at the UK Young Academy.

 What is the definition of ‘at-risk’?